-The site is to the north west of the University offer to the North of the city. .
+The site is to the west of the University offer to the NE/E of the city.
+All a within an easy walk of the site which also has a number of existing student blocks to the west of the site.